Hammam-Lif

 Hammam-Lif (حمام الأنف) is a coastal town about 20 km south-east of Tunis, the capital of Tunisia.
 It has been known since antiquity for its thermal springs originating in Mount Bou Kornine.

 History

-Naro, which means fire, was Hammam-Lif's Punic name.
+The city was founded by Phoenicians at the foot of Jebel Boukornine.
+Its original name was Nar, meaning "fire" in Punic.

 In 1883, the French captain Ernest De Prudhomme discovered in his Hammam-lif residence the ruins of an ancient synagogue that once stood in Hammam-Lif in the 3rd-5th century, when it was part of the province of Africa Byzacena.
 The is earliest known synagogue from North Africa.

 Hammam-Lif was once the home of Italian, Greek and Jewish communities, especially before the end of the French colonial period.

 Hammam-Lif's most interesting site is probably Dar El Bey, which was the residence of Ali II Bey, the 4th bey of Tunis.

 Sport

 The local football team Club Sportif de Hammam-Lif won the Tunisian championship in 1952, 1954, 1955, 1956 and the Tunisian Cup in 1946, 1947, 1948, 1949, 1950, 1985 and 2001.